portlandcodeschool/ruby-on-rails-2014Q1/articles/command_line.md

 ![Figure 2—A command-line invocation with switches and flags](imgs/cmdline2.png "  http://pragprog.com/book/dccar2/build-awesome-command-line-applications-in-ruby-2")

 There are two types of options, *long* (two dashes followed by whole words) and *short* (one dash followed by one letter).
 Most often, the application should take both forms for any given option.
-If the option takes a value, it's called a "flag", otherwise it's a *switch*.
+If the option takes a value, it's called a *flag*, otherwise it's a *switch*.

 Some programs take a *command*.